Hospice Eligibility Criteria for End-Stage Cancer Patients

 Hospice care for a cancer patient is designed for the treatment of a wide range of issues, including pain, weight loss and progression of other symptoms, such as dyspnea.
 Additionally, VITAS provides the emotional and spiritual support so many oncology patients and their loved ones seek—all tailored to the patients' needs.

-Knowing when an oncology patient is ready for hospice care
+When is a cancer patient is ready for hospice care?

 Below are a variety of systems used to assess prognosis in patients with oncological diseases.
 Because specific patient prognosis varies from individual to individual, we suggest using these factors as general guidance.

 Using the ECOG (Eastern Cooperative Oncology Group) scale, a median survival of three months roughly correlates with an ECOG score of >3.

 2 Symptomatic, <50% in bed during the day

 3 Symptomatic, >50% in bed but not bedbound

 The simplest method to assess functional ability is to ask patients: How do you spend your time?
 How much time do you spend in a chair or lying down?

 If the response is that >50% of their time is spent sitting or lying down and that time is increasing, you can roughly estimate the prognosis at three months or less.
 Survival time tends to decrease further with increasing numbers of physical symptoms—especially dyspnea if secondary to the cancer.

 Using the Karnofsky Performance Status scale1, a median survival of three months roughly correlates with a Karnofsky score <40.